mokdevel/DarcMods/DarcChopperCompatFF/README.md

 # Version history

-## 20260730
+## 20260xxx
 Fixes:
+* Mod waits for gamemode to start before starting to run.
+This could have side effects.
 * dc_compatFFConfigChopper.json was created with test settings.
-Optionally you could delete the file and receive an updated one at startup.
+Recommendation is to delete the file and receive an updated one at startup.
+* Configuration file load issues.

 ## 20260421
 First version